MG Cars: Under British Leyland (1968–1986)

-Under Rover Group
+Under Rover Group (1986–2000)

 After BL became the Rover Group in 1986, ownership of the MG marque passed to British Aerospace in 1988 and then in 1994 to BMW.
 The MG name was revived for a second time in 1992 with the launch of the MG RV8, followed by the mid-engined MG F in 1995, which proved to be more successful than the short-lived RV8.

-Under MG Rover
+Under MG Rover (2000–2006)

 BMW sold the business in 2000 and the MG marque passed to the MG Rover Group based in Longbridge, Birmingham.
 The practice of selling unique MG sports cars alongside badge-engineered models (by now Rovers) continued.
 The Group went into receivership in 2005 and car production was suspended on 7 April 2005.
 As of 2003, the site of the former Abingdon factory was host to McDonald's and the Thames Valley Police with only the former office block still standing.
 The headquarters of the MG Car Club (established 1930) is situated next door.

-In 2006, it was reported that an initiative called Project Kimber, led by David James, had entered talks with Nanjing to buy the MG brand to produce a range of sports cars based on the discontinued Smart Roadster design by DaimlerChrysler.
+In 2006, it was reported that an initiative called Project Kimber, led by David James, had entered talks with Nanjing to buy the MG marque to produce a range of sports cars based on the discontinued Smart Roadster design by DaimlerChrysler.
 No agreement was reached, which resulted in the AC Cars marque being adopted for the new model, instead.
-As of 2009, the project appears to be dormant.
+The project appeared dormant by 2009, and was not pursued.